 Are you planning to add Chandigarh on your India bucket list?
 Wondering what are the top things to do in Chandigarh?
 Look no further!
 I’m going to present a detailed itinerary so that you don’t miss these top 10 things to do in Chandigarh.

 Truly an underrated city in terms of tourism, Chandigarh should be on your India bucket list, why?
 Because Chandigarh is the only Indian city to find a place in the New York Times’s places to go in 2018!
 Don’t wait till the city becomes the hot-spot for travel industry!

 Chandigarh is a unique city in India as it is the single city which is capital of two states – Punjab & Haryana.
-Chandigarh is an exceptional city built in completely planned manner, fewer red lights, and more roundabouts to take care of smooth traffic flow.
-It is shaping up for a small size metro city with more IT companies coming and malls & international brands lining up.
+Chandigarh is an exceptional city built in a completely planned way, fewer red lights, and more roundabouts to take care of smooth traffic flow.
+It is shaping up for a small metro city with more IT companies coming and malls & international brands lining up.
 Considering being one of the major city in Punjab & Haryana, the youth from nearby towns and villages usually visit Chandigarh for study, jobs or simply partying in pubs.
-It’s a shame that Chandigarh is not much highlighted as a place to explore and rather than just party destination.
+It’s a shame that Chandigarh is not much highlighted as a place to explore and not just party destination.
 When I announced to my family that I’m heading to Chandigarh to explore than blatantly asked me what’s there to explore & not in a good way!!
 That made me more enthusiastic to travel to Chandigarh and rather write about it.
 So even if you assume that there are no places to visit in Chandigarh, hang on with me!

 Chandigarh travels may seem underwhelming as compared to other major tourists places in India.
 So I’m going to present you with the best things to see in Chandigarh.
 A typical laid-back culture, with typical family outing spots, brands to love to shop from and unique eateries – Chandigarh has it all.
 I was in Chandigarh for approx 30 hours and I can assure it is actually less to explore this small yet beautiful town.

 Top 10 things to do in Chandigarh